top of page

 The model of care at Foothills Midwifery includes many different team members, including you!
 You are the most important part of our partnership.
 Midwifery care emphasizes the importance of client-centered care and client-informed choices, you get to decide what's best for you and your family.

-Other team members include: Midwife Brooke, who is a wellness provider.
-She offers wellness care to women outside of pregnancy, which includes gynecological care, annual exams, laboratory testing, contraceptive care, and more.
-Ilya is our ultrasound technologist who comes on Saturday afternoons offering ultrasounds for pregnancy and non-pregnancy.
-We also have birth assistants and advanced students training to be midwives, you can read about everyone's bios below!
+Other team members include our wellness provider who offers wellness care to clients outside of pregnancy, which includes gynecological care, annual exams, laboratory testing, contraceptive care, and more.
+There is also have an ultrasound technologist who comes on Saturday afternoons offering ultrasounds for pregnancy and non-pregnancy.
+And finally, we have birth assistants and advanced students training to be midwives, you can read about everyone's bios below!

 terah.jpg

 When I had my first daughter at 16 years old, I later learned how fortunate I was to be treated with respect and dignity, and to have had an empowering experience.
 Midwifery care changed my life.
 As a single, teen parent, I set off on a journey to support my daughter and I. I worked as a medical assistant while attending midwifery school and now I have attended somewhere around 1000+ births as a midwife.
 I feel so fortunate to have been a part of midwifery for the last 15 years and in healthcare for the last 20 years.
 I have gone on to have five children who were all born with midwives!
 I am also proud to identify as Latina and Diné (Navajo).
-In additionto catching babies, I am a professor at the Center for Indigenous Midwifery School and have degrees in Spanish/Latin American Studies and Psychology I have personally been impacted by how important midwifery work is and I am truly honored to walk beside you on this journey into parenthood.
+In addition to catching babies, I am a board certified lactation consultant, a professor at the Center for Indigenous Midwifery School, have degrees in Spanish/Latin American Studies, Psychology and am currently attending the University of Washington Physician Assistant Program in order to offer continuity of care to clients in the future.
+I have personally been impacted by how important midwifery work is and I am truly honored to walk beside you on this journey into parenthood.
+Terah is a licensed and certified professional midwife.
+In order to become a licensed and certified professional midwife, she attended midwifery school, went through several preceptorships, attended greater than 100 deliveries, attended thousands of hours of prenatal and postpartum care visits and underwent the state licensing exam as well as an extensive national licensing exam.

 brooke3.jpg